 You can customise your resumé profile towards a specific job, and include the keywords you find in the job description to improve your chances of success.
 Keywords include specific words or phrases a company is looking for, such as:

 Companies often use applicant tracking systems (ATS).
 This software automatically recognise a resumé profile that matches the employer’s specific needs.
 The system isolates the keywords the company uses in their job descriptions.
 It can quickly highlight job seekers with the most suitable qualities.
-A well-written resumé profile will appeal to these systems and help you move past competing applicants.
+A well-written resumé profile will appeal to these systems and help you move past other applicants.

 A strong resumé profile lets you frame your achievements in a context that’s relevant to the job you’re trying to get.
 You can connect your work experiences to give a clear picture of your intended career path.